sergiye/authenticator/README.md

 Authenticator provides an alternative solution to combine various two-factor authenticator services in one convenient place.

-This is the latest stable version and can be downloaded from the [releases](https://github.com/sergiye/authenticator/releases) page, or directly from:
+This is the latest stable version and can be downloaded from the [releases](https://github.com/sergiye/authenticator/releases) page, or get the newer one directly from:
 [Latest Version](https://github.com/sergiye/authenticator/releases/latest)

 Features include: